abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_houghlines/py_houghlines.rst

 So if line is passing below the origin, it will have a positive rho and angle less than 180.
 If it is going above the origin, instead of taking angle greater than 180, angle is taken less than 180, and rho is taken negative.
 Any vertical line will have 0 degree and horizontal lines will have 90 degree.

 Now let's see how Hough Transform works for lines.
 Any line can be represented in these two terms, :math:`(\rho, \theta)`.
 So first it creates a 2D array or accumulator (to hold values of two parameters) and it is set to 0 initially.
 Let rows denote the :math:`\rho` and columns denote the :math:`\theta`.
 Size of array depends on the accuracy you need.
-Suppose you want the accuracy of angles should be 1 degree, you need 180 columns.
+Suppose you want the accuracy of angles to be 1 degree, you need 180 columns.
 For :math:`\rho`, the maximum distance possible is the diagonal length of the image.
 So taking one pixel accuracy, number of rows can be diagonal length of the image.

 Consider a 100x100 image with a horizontal line at the middle.
 Take the first point of the line.
 You know its (x,y) values.
 Now in the line equation, put the values :math:`\theta = 0,1,2,....,180` and check the :math:`\rho` you get.
 For every :math:`(\rho, \theta)` pair, you increment value by one in our accumulator in its corresponding :math:`(\rho, \theta)` cells.
 So now in accumulator, the cell (50,90) = 1 along with some other cells.